jack-avery/srpk/README.md

 That said, code reviews are welcomed, and a list of issues I'm aware of is below:

 - Amount of keys in vault is visible
-- Encryption algorithm is fast (enables brute-force attacks), and not configurable
+- Encryption algorithm is not configurable
 - No padding is used in encrypted values

 ## Usage